How To Secure Apache with Let's Encrypt on Ubuntu 14.04

 If you want to install a single certificate that is valid for multiple domains or subdomains, you can pass them as additional parameters to the command.
 The first domain name in the list of parameters will be the base domain used by Let’s Encrypt to create the certificate, and for that reason we recommend that you pass the bare top-level domain name as first in the list, followed by any additional subdomains or aliases:

 - sudo certbot --apache -d example.com -d www.example.com

 For this example, the base domain will be

-After the dependencies are installed, you will be presented with a step-by-step guide to customize your certificate options.
-You will be asked to provide an email address for lost key recovery and notices, and you will be able to choose between enabling both
+You will be prompted to provide an email address for lost key recovery and notices, and you will be need to agree to the Let's Encrypt terms of service.
+You'll then be asked to choose between enabling both

 https access or force all requests to redirect to

 When the installation is finished, you should be able to find the generated certificate files at

 /etc/letsencrypt/live.
 You can verify the status of your SSL certificate with the following link (don’t forget to replace example.com with your base domain):

 You should now be able to access your website using a

 Let's Encrypt's certificates are only valid for ninety days.
 This is to encourage users to automate their certificate renewal process.
 We'll need to set up a regularly run command to check for expiring certificates and renew them automatically.